PavanRangani/docs/docs/prd/philanthropy/grant.md

 ## Delete Grant

-- When all payments are `Pending`, can be deleted after confirmation.
+- Grant can be deleted anytime.
-- When at least one payment is `Paid`, asks for `Close Grant` instead.
-- `Grant` is deleted when last payment is deleted.
-- `Closed Grant` can not be deleted.
+- Closed grant can also be deleted anytime.
+- On `Delete`, all the pending or paid payemnts are deleted.

 ### UI requirement

-When all payments are pending, it shows delete confirmation dialog.
-[Delete when no payment are made](https://drive.google.com/file/d/1GvojVshI5eWwwXoSAeOKs7FEliLB7BfV/view)
+On click of the delete action from vertmore, opens delete confirmation dialog [Delete when no payment are made](https://drive.google.com/file/d/1GvojVshI5eWwwXoSAeOKs7FEliLB7BfV/view)

-When at least one payment is made, its shows `Delete not possible` dialog with option to `Close Grant`.
-[Delete when payment are made](https://drive.google.com/file/d/1UuNx0vqmPo1kStja8HO9IbaAQyXykMUX/view)

-For Closed grant, delete action won't be available

 ## Close Grant

 - When few payments are `Paid`, Grant can’t be deleted.
 In this case it should be `Closed`
-- When no payment are made and user try to close the Grant, system suggest to delete the Grant
+- When no payment are made and user try to close the Grant, system suggest to delete the Grant.
 - On `Close`, All the `Pending` payments are deleted.
 - System shows text confirmation for this action.